koenderks/jfa/README.md

 ### Contributing

-**jfa** is an open-source project that aims to be useful for the audit community.
-Your help in benchmarking and extending the package is therefore greatly appreciated.
-Contributing does not have to take much time or knowledge, and there is extensive information available about it on the [Wiki](https://github.com/koenderks/jfa/wiki) of this repository.
+The **jfa** project is an open-source initiative with the objective of providing value to the audit community.
+Therefore, the collaboration and support of the community in benchmarking and expanding the package is greatly appreciated.
+Participating in this endeavor does not require extensive time or expertise, as comprehensive information can be found on the repository's [Wiki](https://github.com/koenderks/jfa/wiki) page.

-If you are willing to contribute to the improvement of the package by adding a benchmark, please check out the Wiki page on [how to contribute a benchmark to jfa](https://github.com/koenderks/jfa/wiki/Benchmarks).
-If you are willing to contribute to the improvement of the package by adding a new statistical method, please check the Wiki page on [how to contribute a new method to jfa](https://github.com/koenderks/jfa/wiki/Methods).
+Individuals who are interested in contributing to the validation of the package through the addition of a benchmark are encouraged to consult the Wiki page on [how to contribute a benchmark to jfa](https://github.com/koenderks/jfa/wiki/Benchmarks).
+Similarly, individuals who wish to contribute to the improvement of the package by incorporating a new statistical method are advised to review the Wiki page on [how to contribute a new method to jfa](https://github.com/koenderks/jfa/wiki/Methods).

 ### Citation